Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 The OS support table in `docs/README.md` must be updates and so does the `supported_os` variable in the `group_vars/all.yml` file.

+## Release

+Follow this quick checklist:

+* copy the versions inside the group_vars/all.yml to a new X.X.N-extra-vars.yml
+* run updatecli against the latest and supported versions (one for each extra-vars file)
+* ensure that the [tables in the main readme](README.md) has been updated
+* ensure that AMI id for the root molecule tests are not outdated (e.g. [default suite](../molecule/default/vars-rhel8.yml))

 ### Bumping ACS version via updatecli

 This repo provide experimental support for updatecli to keep ACS components